carlvilla/Multi-CTBNCs/README.md

 * **mainExperiments** - Comprehensive experiments over randomly generated datasets using a different number of class and feature variables, cardinalities and density of the structures.
 * **noisyData** - Experiments to evaluate the influence of noise on the performance of the structure learning algorithms.
 * **runAllSyntheticExperimentsVillaBlancoEtAl2022** - Runs all the experiments from [[3]](#3).

+The synthetic datasets used for experiments conducted in Chapter 8 of my dissertation can be downloaded from [link](http://138.100.13.116:8080/s/rAHhG7nBo4aHn2W).
+The following Gradle tasks conduct all the experiments of the chapter if the datasets are placed in a *dataset* folder in the root directory of this project:

+* **runAllExperimentsDataStreams** - evaluates the performance of Multi-CTBNCs across a range of data stream scenarios.
+This includes scenarios with stationary, gradual and abrupt concept drifts, and different update strategies (no update, local update, and global update).
+* **runAllExperimentsFeatureStreams** - evaluates the performance of Multi-CTBNCs when processing feature streams with different numbers of features, ranging from 25 to 125.
+It studies different training setups, including batch training and model retraining, both with and without the integration of an online feature subset selection algorithm.

 The tasks can be executed with the following command: